BAJAJ FINSERV DIRECT LIMITED

 No, GIFT Nifty and Nifty 50 are based on the same stocks but differ in terms of trading platform, currency used (USD for GIFT Nifty vs INR for Nifty 50), and trading hours.

-GIFT Nifty trades in USD on the GIFT City exchange, allowing global investors to access Indian market performance even before the Indian stock market opens.
+GIFT Nifty trades in USD on the GIFT City exchange, allowing eligible market participants to trade Nifty 50-based derivative contracts before the Indian market opens.

 View More